EffectOrientedProgramming/book/Chapters/09_Resilience.md

   )
 ```

-Once again, the only thing that we need to do is wrap our original Effect with the `CircuitBreaker`.
+Once again, the only thing that we must do is wrap our original Effect with the `CircuitBreaker`.

 ```scala 3 mdoc:runzio:liveclock
 import zio.*